rremple/intervalidus/readme.md

 ```

 The two main differences are:
-- The timestamps are included in the knowledge dimension
+- The timestamps are included in the knowledge dimension.
-- The notation for the intervals in this dimension is different, where the boundary of each interval can either be
+- The notation for the intervals in this dimension is different.
+The boundary of each interval can either be
   closed (denoted with brackets) or open (denoted with parens), and the start and end of each interval is separated by
   a comma rather than two dots.